 Well, why do most people head over to Koh Phangan?
 Usually, to take in a Full Moon Party, or at least a Half or Dark Moon Party, fortunately with all of the different parties over on Koh Phangan you're almost guaranteed to be there whilst one of them is on.
 If you are planning on going to the Full Moon Party then be aware that most places now require you to book in your accommodation for 4-5 nights minimum especially around Haad Rin.
 If you don't want to commit to staying over in Koh Phangan for so long be aware that there is a Party Boat which goes over from Koh Tao late afternoon on the day of the Full Moon Party and then you come back the following morning to Koh Tao.

 Koh Phangan is a nice place to visit even if you aren't looking to go to the Full Moon Party, the island itself is much larger than Koh Tao and there are lots of nice beaches and resorts especially outside of Haad Rin, be sure to book in advance if you are heading to Koh Phangan around the Full or Dark Moon Parties.

 Koh Samui is much larger than Koh Phangan and massively bigger than Koh Tao with many different areas which offer different things.
-Lamai is a very popular area with people on a budget, it's not as developed as Chaweng, which is often described as Khosan Road on an island, but if you are missing your Burger King, Starbucks and McDonald's then Chaweng may be a good option with some lively nightlife.
+Lamai is a very popular area with people on a budget, it's not as developed as Chaweng, which is often described as Khaosan Road on an island, but if you are missing your Burger King, Starbucks and McDonald's then Chaweng may be a good option with some lively nightlife.
 A couple of personal favourite bars here are the Islander and Legends for great food and music.

-If you fancy spoiling yourself a little then head to the Fisherman's Village near Bophut for some nice chill out time and some excellent restaurants, most noteably The Shack, awsome steaks!
+If you fancy spoiling yourself a little then head to the Fisherman's Village near Bophut for some nice chill-out time and some excellent restaurants, most notably The Shack, awsome steaks!